 In fact, this last one matters so much to me, that I wanted to give you some new ideas for your devotional time that you may not have considered before.
 That’s why I created the 10 Day Devotional challenge.

 This free challenge is all about helping you connect with God in new ways and revive your devotional life if things are feeling kind of blah.
 Each day of this challenge you will get an encouraging email with a new idea to try and some ways to incorporate it into your current routine.
-The challenge begins January 26th, and I’ll be doing it right along with you.
-So if you’re devotional life could use a breath of new life, sign up now and join us!
-(I’ve also got a fun giveaway going through this challenge with a bundle of items I’ve used in my own devotional time (shown below)!
-You are automatically entered when you join the challenge.)
+If you’re devotional life could use a breath of new life, sign up now and join the challenge!

 How do you like spending your devotional time?
 What do you struggle with most in making your devotions a priority?